giantswarm/starboard-exporter/README.md

 This indicates that the `giantswarm/starboard-operator` image in the `demo` namespace contains 4 medium-severity vulnerabilities.

-### Detail / Vulnerability
+#### Vulnerability Details

-A detail or vulnerability series exposes fields from each instance of an Aqua `Vulnerability`.
+A "detail" or "vulnerability" series exposes fields from each instance of an Aqua `Vulnerability`.
 The value of the metric is the `Score` for the vulnerability.
 For example:

 ```shell
 starboard_exporter_vulnerabilityreport_image_vulnerability{